aws-samples/personalization-apis/docs/api_entry_points.md

 #### Examples

-The examples below assume the following simple configuration that includes one namespace (`my-store`) with one recommender for the `recommend-items` API action type (`recommended-for-you`) and one variation:
+The example below assume the following simple configuration that includes one namespace (`my-store`) with one recommender (`recommended-for-you`) for the `recommend-items` API action type and one variation:

 ```javascript
 {